boylesoftware/x2node-records/README.md

 Objects of this class describe anything that contains propeties.
 It matches the `properties` attribute in various definitions.
 A nested object property provides a properties container to describe the nested object's properties.
 The `RecordTypeDescriptor` class extends the `PropertiesContainer` class since every record type is a properties container.

+A container can also be *polymorphic*.
+There are two types of polymoprhic containers: container for a polymorphic nested object property and container for a polymorphic reference property.
+Any polymorphic property has such container associated with it.
+The container includes special pseudo-properties to describe specific subtypes.
+A polymorphic nested object (or polymorphic record type) container will have a pseudo-property for each subtype (in addition to the shared properties).
+Each such pseudo-property will be an optional scalar nested object property encapsulating the properties specific to the subtype.
+For a polymorphic reference container, the container will contain a property for each allowed referred record type.
+The property name is the referred record type name and the type is a scalar reference.

 A `PropertiesContainer` instance exposes the following properties and methods:

 * `recordTypeName` - The name of the record type, to which the container belongs.
 If the container is the record type descriptor itself, this is the record type name.
 If the container describes a nested object property, this is the name of the record type, to which the property belongs.